hjstoff/nodesetexpr-expand/README.md

 and grammar, must be closely related to the language for expressing nodenames, but it is definitely not the same language.
 Besides valid node name characters, the alphabet of a nodeset epxression language must contain at least some additional characters that denote some operation for construction of a set of nodenames.
-Below tsuch characters will sometimes be referred to as "meta-characters" to explcitly distinguish them from nodename literals.
+Below, such characters will sometimes be referred to as "meta-characters" to explicitly distinguish them from nodename literals.

-### (One) meaning of the comma in nodeset expressions
+#### (One) meaning of the comma in nodeset expressions
 One form - perhaps the most basic and explicit form - of a nodeset expression, that a nodeset expression language must support, is a sequence of one or more literal nodenames, where the individual nodenames are separated from each other by a token